erikberglund/Scripts/tools/letsEncryptJSS/README.md

 This script sets up and manages Let's Encrypt for a JSS running on Ubuntu 14.04.

+**NOTE!
+This script only handles a single JSS configuration in the tomcat settings.**

 ### Configuration

 Configure the following variables before using the script: